The MileLion’s 2025 Credit Card Strategy

 Review

-Assuming I haven’t already busted the Citi Reward Card’s bonus cap, I’ll pair it with Amaze to earn 4 mpd on overseas spending with a 2% FCY fee.
+Assuming I haven’t already burst the bonus cap on the Citi Reward Card, I’ll pair it with Amaze to earn 4 mpd on overseas spending with a ~2% FCY fee.

-If that’s still not enough, or if I’m making a big ticket purchase and need something without a cap, then I’d use the Maybank World Mastercard for an uncapped 3.2 mpd on FCY spend, subject to a minimum spend of S$4,000 per calendar month (you can also get an uncapped 2.8 mpd with a minimum spend of S$800 per calendar month).
+If I’m making a big ticket purchase and need something without a cap, then I’d use the Maybank World Mastercard for an uncapped 3.2 mpd on FCY spend.

 Groceries